hexrcs/fullstack-graphql-next-nexus-prisma/README.md

 # Complete Introduction to Fullstack, Type-Safe GraphQL (feat.
 Next.js, Nexus, Prisma)

-In this post, you'll learn how to build from scratch an entirely type-safe, fullstack web app, using GraphQL with a database attached!
+In this post, you'll learn how to build––from scratch––an entirely type-safe, fullstack web app, using GraphQL with a database attached!

-All the changes are committed by the end of each step, so if you are trying to follow along, clone [this repo](https://github.com/hexrcs/fullstack-graphql-next-nexus-prisma) and check [the commits](https://github.com/hexrcs/fullstack-graphql-next-nexus-prisma/commits/master)! 😃
+To follow along with the source code, clone [this repo](https://github.com/hexrcs/fullstack-graphql-next-nexus-prisma).

-> 🗓 Update 22/06/2020: _All dependencies upgraded to the latest major versions! (`nexus@0.24.2`, `next-urql@1.0.1`)_
+> 🗓 Update 19/11/2020: _The tutorial has been updated to use Nexus Schema as the Nexus Framework has been [discontinued](https://github.com/prisma-labs/graphql-framework-experiment)_

 ## Our tech stack